itzblim/transposer/README.md

 ### High priority
 - Create a working backend
-    - Identify chords in a website
+    - Identify chords in a website :white_check_mark:
-    - Transpose chords and replace original text
+    - Transpose chords and replace original text :white_check_mark:
 - Create a working frontend
     - Allow users to select an adjustment (up/down semitones)
     - Allow users to indicate the current key and select a new key